ArtezGDA/Course-Material/Advanced/image-processing/README.md

 ### Counting pixels with the same color

-The mask that we just created can also be counted, i.e we can count the number of pixels affected.
+The mask that we just created can also be measured, i.e we can count the number of pixels affected.
 For this we need the `sum` function from `numpy`.

 ```python
 import numpy as np